Fractional Programming for Stochastic Precoding over Generalized Fading Channels

 Aside from the above expectation-related problem formulations, a line of previous works view stochastic precoding from a robust optimization perspective.
 They can be further divided into two groups.
 The first group \cite{robust_mmse,boundederror3,boundederror4,boundederror5set,boundederror1} maximizes the worst-case performance under the aforementioned bounded-deviation fading channel model.
 The other group \cite{bounded&momenterror,bernoulli1,bernoulli2,bernoulli3,samplingerror1,samplingerror4,gaussianrobust,gaussianerror2} maximizes the percentile performance based on the outage probability of data rate.
 This outage probability has been characterized for the Bernoulli-Gaussian fading model \cite{bernoulli1,bernoulli2,bernoulli3} and for the Rician fading model \cite{gaussianrobust}.
 Some other works \cite{samplingerror1,samplingerror4} sidestep the outage probability analysis and learn stochastic precoding directly by neural network with uncertainty injection.

 This paper pursues the maximization of the long-term average weighted sum rates.
+Here and throughout, ``long-term'' refers to the timescale in which the first-order and second-order moments are evaluated for the fading channels.
+In other words, the data rate can be approximated as an ergodic process under this long-term setting.
 For this problem, \cite{swmmse} proposes a data-driven stochastic precoding algorithm that takes a large number of fading channel samples as training data.
-Each sample corresponds to a deterministic precoding subproblem---which is solvable by the weighted minimum mean square error (WMMSE) algorithm \cite{wmmse_bc,wmmse_ibc}; the main idea of \cite{swmmse} is to iteratively average out the deterministic precoding solutions.
+Each sample corresponds to a deterministic precoding subproblem---which is solvable by the weighted minimum mean-squared error (WMMSE) algorithm \cite{wmmse_bc,wmmse_ibc}; the main idea of \cite{swmmse} is to iteratively average out the deterministic precoding solutions.
 As shown in \cite{swmmse}, the iterations must converge to a stationary point of the original problem provided that the number of fading channel samples is sufficiently large.
 This online optimization method has evolved in some more recent works, e.g., \cite{samplingerror2} addresses the deterministic subproblems via neural networks, \cite{spwmmse} combines the deterministic solutions in a proximal fashion, and \cite{swmmse_al} tailors the online optimization to the Gaussian case.